• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 Signs you need deep teeth cleaning

-Periodontal scaling and root planing is necessary if your probing session suggests you might have gum disease.
+Periodontal scaling and root planing are necessary if your probing indicates you may have gum disease.
 It is not a routine procedure.
-Instead, preventative treatment such as a prophylaxis is recommended 1-2 times per year.
+Instead, preventive treatment, such as prophylaxis, is recommended 1-2 times per year.

-If you have not been to the dentist in a while, the calculus and plaque which would normally be removed migrate down below the gumline.
+If you have not been to the dentist in a while, the calculus and plaque that would typically be removed migrate down below the gumline.
 The bacteria and their by-products gather around the tooth, infecting the gums and causing bone loss.

 Symptoms you can look for yourself include: